On this page

 This page details how to manage subscriptions for Flexible Sync.

-For general information about using Realm Sync with the SDK, such as how to sync changes in the background or pause a sync session, see: Sync Changes Between Devices.
+For general information about using Atlas Device Sync with the SDK, such as how to sync changes in the background or pause a sync session, see: Sync Changes Between Devices.

 For information about setting up permissions for Flexible Sync, see: Flexible Sync Rules & Permissions.